 Vinegar is a good remedy for chickens becoming bloated which can cause death.
 But, if you don’t have vinegar, onions are also a perfect option to prevent cases of bloat in your chickens.

 There are also Vitamin C and Vitamin B6, among other vitamins you can find in onions.
-Folate and Potassium in considerable amounts in onions.
+Folate and Potassium are in considerable amounts in onions.
 These minerals also benefit your chickens.

 However, onions are not the best treats for your chickens.
 That’s why it’s best to be cautious when feeding your pets, especially cats, dogs, and even horses and monkeys.
 The sulfides and sulfoxides found in onions can trigger anemia in animals.
 These compounds damage the red blood cells of the mentioned animals.